 This family was lucky enough to spot a rare albino Ruby-Throated hummingbird in their Northeast Ohio backyard:

-The Allen’s hummingbird is a sight to see and a real treat as their colors are simply stunning.
+The Allen’s hummingbird is a sight to see and a real treat as its colors are simply stunning.
 The males have fantastic orange and rust coloring and a bright multicolored throat.
 The females are not quite as bright as the males, but they are no less stunning.
 They are more of a rusty-looking color, however, they also have green mixed in with the feathers of their wings.
 These hummingbirds are quite small with a body of 9cm and a wingspan of 11cm.

 Another interesting fact about these wonderful birds is that they are the only hummingbirds to breed in Ohio.
-They tend to breed in the spring and summertime before heading south for the winter with their new offspring.
+They breed in the spring and summertime before heading south for the winter with their new offspring.

-If you are a birdwatching enthusiast, then you should check out our articles on Owls In Ohio and Hawks In Ohio!
 If you are wondering which flowers they are feeding from when you are out hiking, maybe our Ohio Wildflowers article can help!